Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Cryotherapy is minimally invasive, but patients do not usually need numbing medication during the session.
 However, it will create a blister that can stay sore for days.
 Little to no downtime is required if it is done in non-weight-bearing areas.

-Other office procedures burn the warts or create larger incisions, requiring pain medication during the session, and sometimes, afterward.
+Other office procedures burn the warts or create larger incisions, requiring pain medication during the session and sometimes afterward.
 They include electrosurgery and curettage, VBeam laser treatment and excision.
 Recovery time is variable.

 The Patient’s Immune Status

-When the skin breaks, immune cells go to the site to clean it up and prevent damage spread.
+When the skin breaks, immune cells go to the site to clean it up and prevent damage from spreading.
 They initiate inflammation, killing off any microbes that may be present in the area.
 Healing starts after the immune cells have done their job.
 Individuals with poor immune status, such as persons with HIV and diabetes mellitus, are at risk for delayed recovery or non-healing.

 Other Factors that Can Delay Wound Healing and Recovery